sai-subham/sai-subham/README.md

 ## 🦇 About Me

-🧠 B.Tech CSE Student mastering **Java, DSA & Full Stack Development**
+- Curious B.Tech CSE student constantly improving in Java and Data Structures
-🦇 Writing clean code in the shadows
+- Strong believer in fundamentals over shortcuts
-⚔️ Turning bugs into defeated villains
+- Learning by building — turning ideas into working applications
-🚀 Building powerful real-world projects
+- Focused on consistent growth, not quick success
-🎯 Mission → Become an Elite Full Stack Engineer
+- Long-term vision → Become a highly competent and dependable Full Stack Engineer

 ---